GeoscienceAustralia/hazimp/THIRDPARTYLICENCEREADME.txt

-The following software may be included in this product:OpenQuake; Use of any of this software is governed by the terms of the license below;
+The following software may be included in this product: OpenQuake; Use of any of this software is governed by the terms of the license below;

 # Copyright (c) 2010-2012, GEM Foundation.